ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

 Ubuntu
 ~~~~~~
-Because Mechanical isn't officially supported on Ubuntu, it's a bit more
+Because Mechanical isn't officially supported on Ubuntu, it is a bit more
 difficult to install required dependencies.
-However, it's still possible.
+However, it is still possible.

 On Ubuntu 20.04 with Ansys 2023 R1, you can install all required dependencies
 except for the outdated ``libxp6`` package with: